 Why is Camden just so incompetent?

-In more sophisticated language, why is it that Camden appear to fail at essentially everything?
+In more sophisticated language, why is it that Camden appear to fail at almost everything?
 Why is it that people are so angry at Camden?
 And why is it just so difficult to get anything done?

 Why is Camden just so incompetent?